jaredkrinke/sic1/sic1-assembly.md

 This will set `@zero` to zero minus zero (still zero) and, since the result is always <= 0, execution always branches to the label `@next`.

 ## Loop example
-Below is an updated negation program that repeatedly negates input values and writes them out.
+Below is an updated negation program that repeatedly negates input values and writes them out in a loop.

 ```
 @loop: